 Articles in this issue:

-To view this issue in its print form, download the May/June 2017 PDF.
+To view this issue in its print form, download the September/October 2017 Not So Far Afield PDF.

 Rosa Beatriz, the lead person on the Guatemalan Conference Committee planning for MAC 2017, asked a few registrants to respond to two of three questions.
 Some respondents shared their answers with Executive Coordinator Bob Short.
 Below are parts of three Affiliates’ responses to one of her questions:

 In what ways would I like to see the theme “Buen Vivir” (Living in Harmony with All) become part of the commitment of the Affiliate Movement?

 The Maryknoll Office of Global Concerns urges us to pray and contact our government representatives asking for diplomacy with North Korea (http://maryknollogc.org/alerts/us-and-north-korea-call-prayer-and-action).